 Chances are, though, that you don’t have a “textbook” cycle — simply because most people don’t.
 Cycles are commonly shorter or longer than 28 days, and it isn’t always the case that ovulation happens exactly in the middle of the cycle.
 If this sounds like you, the conservative approach would be to start testing a couple of days after your period ends and to continue testing until you get indications that ovulation is coming up.
 For example, for our Ovulation Test, we recommend you start testing 19 days before the start of your period.
 To figure out when that is, you’ll need to determine your cycle length and subtract 19 days from that number.

 Regardless of when in your cycle you start using ovulation tests and which type of test you use, the way you use them should be similar and consistent.
-Because LH peaks are very transient (though again, this applies to the “textbook” pattern of cycle-based hormonal changes), ovulation tests manufacturers often recommend testing once every 12 hours around the time of anticipated ovulation to make sure that the peak isn’t missed.
-They’ll also recommend that you test at approximately the same times each day and that you avoid testing after drinking excessive fluids (because your urine will be too diluted).
+Because LH peaks are very transient (though again, this applies to the “textbook” pattern of cycle-based hormonal changes), ovulation test manufacturers often recommend testing once every 12 hours around the time of anticipated ovulation to make sure that the peak isn’t missed.
+They’ll also recommend that you test at approximately the same time of day each day and that you avoid testing after drinking excessive fluids (because your urine will be too diluted).

 Though ovulation tests are likely better than the other cycle-tracking measures, you might be wondering: How good are they?
 Luckily, manufacturers of many tests will provide numbers on two key metrics — positive predictive value (the percent of people who are ovulating when the ovulation tests tells them they are) and negative predictive value (the percent of people who are not ovulating when the ovulation tests tells them they are not) — to give us an idea of how accurate a test is.